The Best Affordable Restaurants in Singapore

 Kazoku is easily one of the best value for money restaurants in the area.
 Many of the fresh dishes come in under $10, such as the chicken chop and salmon nigiri.
 Refreshing Tiger Beer is served and there is a 10% discount for Novena workers at lunch time.
 If it’s tasty Japanese food at a low price that you’re after, then head to Kazoku Japanese Cuisine.

 For an affordable dinner in Singapore, Pasta Brava fits the bill.
 The romantic Italian restaurant in Tanjong Pagar is admittedly fancy for our list of cheap eats in Singapore.
 However, there are many great value for money options on the menu.

 We recommend going for one of the pastas or risottos that are around the $25 mark.
 If you want to go all out, there are plenty more higher priced options on the menu.
-If you’re looking for a romantic restaurant that won’t break the bank, then Pasta Brava is for you.
+If you’re looking for a romantic restaurant that won’t break the bank, especially when Valentine's Day rolls around, then Pasta Brava is for you.